hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   * **New-HPEGLAPIcredential**: to create an API credential for an application instance.

-  > **Note**: With the HPE GreenLake platform, developers can make API calls on any application instance as long as they have the API credentials which consist of a client ID, client secret and connectivity endpoint.
+  > **Note**: With the HPE GreenLake platform, developers can make API calls on any application instance as long as they have the API credentials, which consist of a client ID, client secret and connectivity endpoint.
   >
   > **Note**: When API credentials are created, they are automatically stored in the global variable **$HPEGreenLakeSession.apiCredentials**.
 This global variable is accessible as long as the PowerShell console is active and **Disconnect-HPEGL** has not been used.
 In other words, as long as your session is active.
 This data is sensitive because it contains all you need to make API calls with an application API such as Compute Ops Management, Data Services Cloud Console, etc. To get a more complete example of how to deeply interact with Compute Ops Management, see [Interaction-with-COM_Sample](https://github.com/HewlettPackard/POSH-HPEGreenLake/blob/master/Samples/Interaction-with-COM_Sample.ps1) script sample.
   >